netzgestaltung/sandbox-restrict-user-enumeration/README.md

 - redirects any author archive pages `/?author=<n>` to `/404`

 ## When to use
-Use on Not-Blog pages where you don't want to show author information at all this brings you additional silence in login-form brut-force attacs
+Use on Not-Blog pages where you don't want to show author information at all this brings you additional silence in login-form brut-force attacs.
+It does however not replace login-form security, so take care of that.

 ## Different way to approach
 On Blog or (Multi-)author pages you should use a capability plugin and disable edit/write posts/pages access for administrators.
 They will then not be listed anymore (in theory, i still have to test this).
+If that works, the authors listing will does what it says.

 ## How to install
 In your `/wp-content/` directory create a folder `mu-plugins` if it's not allready there.